background

 Media and pop culture is littered with misconceptions about the American workforce’s youngest, most diverse, and largest generation so far.
 Jeff Butler weeds out falsehoods to get to the root of the Millennial mindset and how to resonate with it.
 Butler combines the latest research with his own firsthand experience as a Millennial growing up in Silicon Valley to impart relevant actionable information for attracting and retaining Millennial talent and customer loyalty.

-Modern day workplace has four generations working under one roof.
-Baby Boomers, Generation Xers, Millennials and soon Generation Z all work together to accomplish common organizational goals.
-But with differences in each of these generation’s viewpoints, upbringings, culture, ideas, beliefs and experiences, it is likely to see some tiffs or clashes within the organization.
-This makes managing four different generations in the workplace an extremely difficult task to accomplish, though not impossible.
+Modern day workplace has four generations working under one roof: Baby Boomers, Generation Xers, Millennials and now Generation Z. All work together to accomplish common organizational goals, however, with differences in each of these generation’s viewpoints, upbringings, culture, ideas, beliefs and experiences, it is likely to see some tiffs or clashes within the organization.
+Hence, makes managing four different generations in the workplace an extremely difficult task to accomplish, though not impossible.
 With right guidance, support and advice, the task of managing these four generations under one roof is achievable.
-That support may come in various forms, one of which is this program.
+The support may come in various forms, one of which is this program.

-In this program about managing four different generations in the workplace, best-selling author Jeff Butler, backed by a decade of psychological research, shares insights about motivations, differences, and communication styles of these four generations.
-You will learn how organizations across various industries are thriving with a multigenerational workforce.
-And how yours can too.
+This program focuses on managing four different generations in the workplace where author and practitioner Jeff Butler, backed by a decade of psychological research, shares insights about motivations, differences, and communication styles of these four generations.
+You will learn how organizations across various industries are thriving with a multigenerational workforce and how yours can too.
 Through this program you’ll find specific actionable strategies to manage your cross-generational challenges and turn your multigenerational workforce into a competitive advantage.

 Learning Points